tabacof/adversarial/README.md

 ## ImageNet

-For ImageNet you can use the pre-trained OverFeat network, which is deep convolutional neural network that won the localization ILSVRC competition in 2013.
+For ImageNet you can use the pre-trained OverFeat network, which is a deep convolutional neural network that won the localization ILSVRC competition in 2013.

 First you must download the weights of the network (thanks to Jonghoon Jin):
 ```bash